ShaneByrne0963/conversate-dot-com/TEST_BUTTONS.md

   - Expected result: The user is taken to the login page
   - Result: Works as intended
 - **Links within the post body**
-  - Expected result: Should still open the links
+  - Expected result: Should still open the links in a new tab
   - Result: Works as intended
 - **The poll vote button**
   - Expected result: No radio inputs appear, the results are not shown if the